 To qualify for a deed under common law, it needs to adhere certain formalities:

 - A personal seal was placed on the document for identification purposes

 - It must be sent to the counterparty

 - It must be recorded on vellum, parchment, or paper for a permanent record

 If you need more information on a deed vs agreement, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.